 I've been contacted by an enforcement agent

-You will receive a letter from the enforcement agent to let you know the debt has to be collected by them.
-If Rundles contact you about your council tax debt, you should contact them as soon as possible.
-Do not ignore letters or contact from an enforcement agent.
-Action can prevent further fees being added to your outstanding debt.
+You'll receive a letter from the enforcement agent to let you know the debt is with them.
+If Rundles contact you about your council tax debt, get in touch with them as soon as possible.
+Do not ignore them.
+Action can prevent further fees being added to your debt.

 Once an enforcement agent handles your debt, you must make payments to them.
 The payments, minus a fee, will be passed to us.